Prompting is Everything: The One Skill You Need to Master AI

 • Experiment with prompts

-• Learn how to get these LLMs to do what you like
+• Learn how to get these LLMs to do what you want

 Things you can leverage: